The Caesar Salad was created in the 1920s by Caesar Cardini, an Italian immigrant, and restauranteur.

 Add the croutons, and toss again.

-Divide between 2 to 4 salad plates and add some grated Parmigiano.
+Divide between 2 to 4 salad plates and garnish with strips of Parmigiano.

 Serve with lemon wedges, if desired.